Do I get the same instructor?

 What do I need for my first driving lesson?

 You will need both the paper counterpart and photo-card parts of your provisional driving licence; your money in cash for the lesson if you have not paid in advance (£30 for your Beginners Course or £15 for an Assessment lesson).
-If your lesson is during our office working hours, you can pay by debit / credit card (credit cards incur 3% surcharge).
+If your lesson is during our office working hours, you can pay be debit card (sorry, but we don’t accept credit cards).